alexradu95/obsidian-cico-suite/README.md

 - 📝 **Daily Note Integration**: Automatically activates when you open daily notes
 - 💬 **Interactive Chat**: Have natural conversations with the AI about your day
 - 🎨 **Multiple Personalities**: Choose from concise, balanced, reflective, or poetic response styles
-- 📌 **Flexible UI**: Switch between floating popover and sidebar panel modes
+- 📌 **Sidebar Integration**: Clean integration as a sidebar panel in your workspace
 - 🎯 **Context-Aware**: Analyzes previous daily notes and open tabs for better insights
 - 🌐 **Mobile Compatible**: Works on both desktop and mobile devices